New complexity bounds for primal--dual interior-point algorithms in conic optimization

 Hence, if we define $v_i =x_is_i$,

 This gives $\xi_F = 1.0774 < \rho_\vartheta = 1.2071$. \end{subsection} \end{section}

 \begin{section}{General logarithmically homogeneous self-concordant barriers}

 In Section~\ref{sec:negative_curvature} an upper bound on $\xi_F$ was derived for LHSCBs with negative curvature (Theorem~\ref{thm:hatxi4/3}).
-In this section, we present bounds that apply to all LHSCBs.
+In this section, we present bounds for the relaxed complexity measure $\widecheck{\xi}_F$ that apply to all LHSCBs.
 We also include examples in which the solution of the optimization problem in the definition of $\widecheck{\xi}_F$ in~\eqref{e-check-xi-eig} is examined numerically.